awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 1. Specify the same name for the key that you used for the key pair\.
 PuTTY automatically adds the `.ppk` file extension\.

-## Create a Virtual Private Cloud<a name="create-a-vpc"></a>
+## Create a virtual private cloud<a name="create-a-vpc"></a>

 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources into a virtual network that you've defined\.
 We strongly suggest that you launch your container instances in a VPC\.

 **Note**
 The Amazon ECS console first\-run experience creates a VPC for your cluster, so if you intend to use the Amazon ECS console, you can skip to the next section\.

-If you have a default VPC, you also can skip this section and move to the next task, [Create a Security Group](#create-a-base-security-group)\.
+If you have a default VPC, you also can skip this section and move to the next task, [Create a security group](#create-a-base-security-group)\.
 To determine whether you have a default VPC, see [Supported Platforms in the Amazon EC2 Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html#console-updates) in the *Amazon EC2 User Guide for Linux Instances*\.
 Otherwise, you can create a nondefault VPC in your account using the steps below\.

 **Important**
 If your account supports Amazon EC2 Classic in a region, then you do not have a default VPC in that region\.